Dominic Tweddle: Career

 parts of a book with few weak points", and built on the work of previous authors, including Heiko Steuer and Greta Arwidsson, to offer "a wide-ranging survey, from Pictland to Kiev, of post-Roman helmet types, their distributions and their dating."

 Tweddle left the York Archaeological Trust in 1995, after 16 years.
 As the Trust had decided to concentrate on its academic mission, it sold Tweddle a design and a multimedia business for £2.
 Over the next 13 years Tweddle thus ran Past Forward Ltd., which provided consultancy work on the design of heritage projects, and merged it with another business to become the Continuum Group, for which he served as CEO; as described by Tweddle, "the merged business basically designed, built, owned and operated visitor attractions in the cultural field."
 By the time of his departure, the business had developed more than 200 cultural heritage projects and owned five visitor attractions, and had annual revenue of £9.5 million and profit of £500,000.

-Since January 2009 Tweddle has served as the Director-General of the National Museum of the Royal Navy.
+From January 2009 until November 2023, Tweddle served as the Director-General of the National Museum of the Royal Navy.
 He is also on the board of trustees of the museum ship HMS Warrior (1860), and is a visiting professor at University College London and an honorary professor of history at the University of Portsmouth.
 He has previously taught courses at the University of York and Durham University, and has lectured for the British Council in India, China, Poland, Hungary, Romania, Estonia, Russia and Turkey, about the development of cultural attractions.